sukhminderx/react-native-app/README.md

 # steps to dev build

-## Start the Virtual device on android.
+## Start the Virtual device on android studio.

 ## Start the metro bundler